Who we are

 History

 In 1962, the BPOA was formed to oppose the establishment of a trailer camp on a large tract of land fronting on the east side Birchview Road.
 Property owners along Birchview were approached and 65 owners paid a fee of $3.00 each.
 These funds covered the cost of the law firm hired to successfully represent the association.
 The BPOA was incorporated as a non-profit association in August 1987.
+The association has a long history of protecting the environment by influencing land use decisions impacting property owners in the area.
+The BPOA represents and looks out for our community and responds to members requests

 Objectives

-• to monitor everything that may contribute to the continued health, pleasure, comfort and security of those living within the Association’s area of interest.
+to monitor everything that may contribute to the continued health, pleasure, comfort and security of those living within the Association’s area of interest.

-• to advocate for, sustain and enhance, the quality of life for property owners, residents and future generations, the ability to share the amenities offered by Clear Lake and environs.
+to advocate for, sustain and enhance, the quality of life for property owners, residents and future generations, the ability to share the amenities offered by Clear Lake and environs.

 What we do

-• Environmental: monitor and report on environmental issues affecting the lake, designated volunteer Lake Steward, water quality, KLSA, Lake-plan liaison, water testing, road clean-ups, etc.;
+Environmental: monitor and report on environmental issues affecting the lake, designated volunteer Lake Steward, water quality, KLSA, Lake-plan liaison, water testing, road clean-ups, etc.;

-• Social: annual party etc..
+Social: annual BBQ at AGM, etc..